-We will continue to work on making other assessments available via remote invigilation in the future and will keep you updated if there are any changes to the timetable outlined above.
+We will continue to work on making other assessments available through ATT remote invigilation in the future.
+We will keep you updated if there is any change in the timetable mentioned above.

-To support the requirements of remotely invigilated assessments, there will be an additional fee of £35.00 if students opt to sit their assessment via remote invigilation.
-When scheduling the assessment, there will be the option to schedule the standard assessment or the remotely invigilated assessment.
-If remote invigilation is selected, the associated increased fee will be invoiced.
+When scheduling the AQ2022 assessment, there will be an option to schedule the standard assessment or the remotely invigilated assessment.
+To support the requirements of remotely invigilated assessments, there will be an additional fee of £35.00, only if students opt to sit their examination via AAT remote invigilation.
+If remote invigilation is selected, the associated fee will be invoiced.

-To accommodate the remote invigilation functionality and meet necessary regulatory and security requirements, we've made adjustments to the structure and format of some of the assessments.
+To accommodate AAT remote invigilation functionality and meet necessary regulatory and security requirements, we have adjusted the structure and formatted some assessments.

-AAT has created a Remote invigilation user guide (PDF) containing the full details of how remotely invigilated assessments work, what the limitations and advantages are, how to install the required software, how students should prepare and what they need to do.
+AAT AQ2022 has created an AAT Remote invigilation user guide (PDF) containing the full details of how remotely invigilated assessments work.
+Limitations and advantages of how to install the required software, and how students should prepare and what they need to do.

-Training providers must ensure that any students who plan to sit a remotely invigilated assessment have read and understood the relevant section of this document, so that they can familiarise themselves with the requirements well in advance of the assessment.
-Ideally training providers should discuss the choice of assessment format with the student, to ensure the most appropriate is chosen.
+Training providers should ensure that any student who intends to sit a remotely invigilated assessment has read and understood the relevant section of this document to familiarize themselves with the requirements in advance.
+Training providers should discuss the assessment format with the student prior to their assessment.

 Follow these five steps to access and sit your assessment.

-The remote invigilation versions of assessments contain some additional features.
-These are a calculator tool and a dedicated area for rough workings.
+The AAT remote invigilation versions of assessments contain some additional features.
+A calculator tool and a dedicated area for rough workings.
 These have been added within tasks, where required, as physical calculators and blank paper are not permitted for remotely invigilated assessments.
-Additionally, any remotely invigilated assessment over two hours will have a 15-minute break halfway through.
+Any remotely invigilated assessment over two hours will have a 15-minute break halfway through.